65 Truly Extraordinary Uses for Household Staples You Already Own

 The solution lies within!

 While quarantining in our own homes, we seem to be pivoting to two essential paradigms: cleaning as much as possible and using as little as possible.
 We arrive here in this article at the intersection of these two things.
 Here are some of the most adept and efficient ways to get the most out of what you already have.
+While you’re at it, make sure to try these extraordinary uses for everyday foods.

 Kool-Aid unclogs a dishwasher

 Soap scum can block pipes in dishwashers, causing the machines to not drain properly or even break down.
 Before you pay a plumber, pour Kool-Aid mix into the detergent dish and run a regular cycle with the machine empty.
 (Any color is generally fine, but if the thought of adding red powder to a white machine makes you shudder, stick to lighter shades.)
 The Kool-Aid’s citric acid removes soap scum.
+Check out these extraordinary uses for nail polish remover.

 Alka-Seltzer cleans coffeemakers

 Fill the chamber of a drip coffeemaker with water.
 Drop in four Alka-Seltzer tablets.
 Once they dissolve, run a brew cycle to wash the machine’s tubes.
 Rinse the chamber two to three times, then run another brew cycle with plain water.
 The sodium bicarbonate (baking soda) and citric acid in the effervescent heartburn aid make it a powerhouse cleaner.
+Check out these extraordinary uses for the junk in your garage.

 Cooking spray removes shower soap scum

 Conventional cleaners don’t dissolve stubborn soap buildup on shower doors.
 Spray the glass with cooking spray and leave for 30 minutes.
 The oil slides between the glass and the soap scum, making it easy to wash.
 Wipe off with soapy water (use a wet sponge with a drop of dishwashing liquid).
+You’ll wish you knew these clever uses for ammonia sooner.

 Vinegar neutralizes odors

 Just cooked fish?
 Painted a room?
 Pour vinegar into a glass or bowl, and set it in the affected room for 30 minutes.
-Vinegar can be used for a lot more things around the house as well.

-WD-40 Prevents splintering
+WD-40 prevents splintering

 Wood handles on tools splinter over time.
 To protect your tools, spray a generous amount of WD-40 on the wood.
 This displaces moisture from the surface and creates a barrier against corrosive elements in the environment that can cause splintering.
 Don’t miss these 8 other genius household staples used to get rid of squeaky shoes.